ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/01-esql/assignment.md

 | WHERE MATCH(body.text, "500")
 ```

-A-ha!
-We are clearly returning 500 errors for some users.
+If we didn't find "500", we could of course add additional MATCH statements, like `OR MATCH(body.text, "404")`.
+We will do a better job of handling more types of errors once we start parsing our logs.
+For now, though, we got lucky: indeed, we are clearly returning 500 errors for some users.

+# Does it affect everyone?

 The next thing we quickly want to understand is what percentage of users are experiencing 500 errors.

 Execute the following query:
 ```esql